 This is known as a judicial lesion as these are the forces delivered by a noose, which, contrary to most ill-informed depictions, was placed with the knot towards the side of the neck, next to the angle of the mandible/mastoid process.

 This fracture is virtually never seen in suicidial hanging.
 Indeed it was not even seen in many of those who were judicially hanged; asphyxiation being the usual mode of death.
-Major trauma such as a high speed motor vehicle accident is in fact the most common association, especially in fatal cases.
+Major trauma in hyperextension, such as a high speed motor vehicle accident, is in fact the most common association – especially in fatal cases.